NServiceBusExtensions/Home/readme.md

 ## Community backed

-**It is expected that all developers [become a Patron](https://opencollective.com/nservicebusextensions/contribute/patron-6976) to use any of these libraries.
+**It is expected that all developers [become a Patron](https://opencollective.com/nservicebusextensions/contribute/patron-6976) to use NServiceBusExtensions.
 [Go to licensing FAQ](https://github.com/NServiceBusExtensions/Home/#licensingpatron-faq)**

 ### Sponsors

-Support this project by [becoming a Sponsors](https://opencollective.com/nservicebusextensions/contribute/sponsor-6972).
-The company avatar will show up here with a link to your website.
-The avatar will also be added to all GitHub repositories under this organization.
+Support this project by [becoming a Sponsor](https://opencollective.com/nservicebusextensions/contribute/sponsor-6972).
+The company avatar will show up here with a website link.
+The avatar will also be added to all GitHub repositories under the [NServiceBusExtensions organization](https://github.com/NServiceBusExtensions).

 ### Patrons